Parity Quantum Optimization: Compiler: The Parity Transformation

 where each logical qubit index appears an even number of times.
 Such cyclic conditions are generalized closed cycles, that correspond to cycles in the logical graph in the original LHZ construction.
 In both the original case and the generic case with $k$-body interactions, one obtains \emph{parity projection conditions} on $\cH_\text{par}$,

 for every combination of parity qubits whose pre-image along the parity map \eqref{parity map} would give a cyclic product \eqref{cyclic condition}.
 The Pauli $Z$ algebra of $\cH_\text{log}$ is then preserved along the subspace of $\cH_\text{par}$ satisfying \eqref{projection condition}, which is effectively the code subspace.
+Let us illustrate this using the example in Fig.~\ref{fig:examples}(c), given by the Hamiltonian